 Chris Rogers writes on architecture and visual culture.
 His first book, The Power of Process – the architecture of Michael Pearson, was published by Black Dog in 2010.
-His website, www.chrismrogers.net, showcases his work and he can also be found on LinkedIn.
-Chris writes a regular slot for The Big Picture Magazine website, files reviews for Art of England magazine, has contributed to The Architects' Journal and guest-edited the London Architecture Diary.
-Chris was engaged by AHMM to write text for their project information packs, including one for the Chobham Harris Academy, a new school under construction in the London 2012 Olympic Park.
-Chris was commissioned by the Senior District Judge for England & Wales to write a booklet to commemorate the closure of Bow Street magistrates’ court in 2006 and creates and leads architecture tours for a range of groups including the Twentieth Century Society, for whose newsletter he also writes
+Chris has written for The Big Picture Magazine, Little White Lies, The Architects' Journal, Art Quarterly (the magazine of British charity The Art Fund) and Art of England.
+He has guest-edited the London Architecture Diary and was invited to join the community of digital reviewers linked to the renowned Almeida theatre in north London.
+In 2011, Chris was engaged by architects Allford Hall Monaghan Morris to write project information packs including that for the Chobham Harris Academy, a new school built in the London 2012 Olympic Park.
+Chris was commissioned by the Senior District Judge for England & Wales to write A Courthouse in Bow Street to mark the closure, in 2006, of Bow Street magistrates’ court, and reviewed work by internationally-acclaimed artist Richard Walker for his autobiographic book Image and Myth, publi

 Caught this via ArchDaily (highly recommended) and this it's stunning.
 Not for me the Pawson White; rubble walls, warm wood, etc much cosier.
 Love the splayed porticos.